kiki101robo/AIRL_VIT-and-SAM2/README.md

 - **Visual precision** (SAM2's prompted segmentation)
 - **Temporal coherence** (optical flow propagation)

-...we achieve robust object tracking from text alone.
+I achieve robust object tracking from text alone.
 The approach generalizes to any object describable in natural language, making it highly practical for creative video editing, dataset annotation, and visual effects applications where manual annotation is prohibitive.

 ---